Sign In / Sign Out

 - Map and Locations

-All full-time (nine credit hours) students in the PhD program are guaranteed financial support in the form of a teaching assistantship or a research assistantship .
-These appointments include a full tuition waiver, individual student health insurance and a compensatory stipend of $7,815.50 during the fall and spring semesters.
+All full-time (nine credit hours) students in the PhD program may receive financial support in the form of a teaching assistantship or a research assistantship as long as they maintain good standing in the PhD program.

 Most students will begin with a TA appointment, before moving into an RA.
 New TAs are guaranteed to receive at least two semesters of TA support, provided they maintain satisfactory progress in the program.
 The TA appointment helps students to develop verbal communication skills and gives them valuable experience with teaching.
 It also provides an opportunity for them to review and solidify their knowledge of foundational physics material, which they will find useful in graduate courses and programmatic exams.
 TAs will assist faculty by handling recitations or lab sections.
 They are required to provide up to (but not exceeding) 20 hours per week.